Maalik Wayns

-Maalik Benjamin Wayns (born May 2, 1991) is an American-Belarusian former basketball player and coach.
+Maalik Benjamin Wayns (born May 2, 1991) is an American-Belarusian basketball coach and former professional player.
 He played high school basketball for Roman Catholic High School in Philadelphia, where he was a Parade All-American as well as a McDonald's All-American before playing college basketball for Villanova University under coach Jay Wright.
-He is now head coach at Camden High School in Camden, New Jersey.
+He is the current Program Director and head coach of boys' basketball at Skyline Prep High School in Phoenix, Arizona.
+Wayns was the head coach of the boys' basketball team at Camden High School in Camden, New Jersey from 2022-2025.

 Early life

 Wayns was born on May 2, 1991, in Philadelphia, Pennsylvania to Verland and Deborah Wayns.
 Maalik has one sibling named V. J. Wayns.

 High school career

 Wayns was a member of Roman Catholic High School's varsity basketball team.
 As a Junior, he averaged 22.4 points, 5.1 assists, 4.8 rebounds, and 2.1 steals.
 Wayns was also a two-time MVP in the Philadelphia Catholic League and also first team all-city and all-state in Pennsylvania.
 As a Senior, Wayns averaged 19.2 points, 5.1 rebounds and 5.5 assists.
 He was named a third-team Parade All-American and McDonald's All-American at the end of the year.